Trisha Hershberger: 2015–present: Various hosting roles

 Following her departure from SourceFed, Hershberger found work as a host and content creator for various channels, shows, and websites.
 In April 2015, she guest hosted an episode of DC All Access.
 Later that year, she began working for The Escapist, a video game magazine and website, as an on-camera personality.
 While working with the magazine, she hosted Take My Money, a series hosted on their website.
 Also in 2015, Hershberger appeared on Beat the Clock, a game series uploaded by the Buzzr YouTube channel and hosted by her former SourceFed colleague Elliott Morgan.
 In June, Hershberger interviewed many YouTube personalities who attended VidCon.

 In 2016, she made an appearance on IGN's web talk show, Up at Noon Live!

 Hershberger was a participant on HyperRPG's four-part tabletop role-playing game series based on The Banner Saga, which streamed on Twitch in 2018.

 In 2019, Hershberger noted that she was hosting shows for Kingston Technology, Newegg, Geek & Sundry, and Nerdist.
 During the year, she hosted an episode of You Know That Scene, a series produced by Focus Features for distribution on Facebook.

 In 2021, she spoke with WGVU-FM and WAFF about tech products.

 Nintendo partnered with Hershberger and other Twitch streamers in October 2021 to promote their Metroid Dread title.
 In 2022, Amazon Prime partnered with IGN to live stream a Q&A watch party for The Boys Presents: Diabolical, which Hershberger hosted.
+In 2023, Radio Times launched One More Life, a gaming podcast; Hershberger appeared as a guest on its first episode.